mommy003/MSML/README.md

 mv=8
 model_combination(data_train,data_valid,data_test,mv)
 ```
-This will give PRS based on all possible model combination for validation and test datasets (e.g. models_validation_all, models_test_all)
+This will generate Polygenic Risk Scores (PRS) based on all possible model combinations for both the validation and test datasets, resulting in variables named models_validation_all and models_test_all.

 ## Identify Besr Model
 To identify best model
 ```